FilipeGFS/readme-simulador-fenix/README.md

 The  function in this file calculates the nozzle escape diameter by manipulating the parameters if medium throat diameter, isentropic exponent, gas escape pressure and chamber pressure.

 ## 9. Nozze Exit Area
- the function in this returns the nozzle exit area.
+ The function in this returns the nozzle exit area.
 This function require as input  the  diameter of nozzle's exit.

 ## 10. Nozzle throat area

- the function in this returns the nozzle throat area.
+ The function in this returns the nozzle throat area.
 This function require as input  the  diameter of the nozzle

 ## 11. Propellant Density